VestureSDK/Vesture/docs/docs/Mediator/Overrides/override-Crucible.Mediator.Engine.Pipeline.md

 ---
-uid: Ingot.Mediator.Engine.Pipeline
+uid: Vesture.Mediator.Engine.Pipeline
 summary: *content
 ---

-The namespace <xref:Ingot.Mediator.Engine.Pipeline> provides the core infrastructure for constructing and managing the invocation pipeline used by the mediator.
+The namespace <xref:Vesture.Mediator.Engine.Pipeline> provides the core infrastructure for constructing and managing the invocation pipeline used by the mediator.
 It includes abstractions and implementations that enable chaining of middlewares and handlers in a structured and efficient manner.